apache/doris/docker/runtime/doris-compose/Readme.md

 if don't create cloud cluster, the image no need to contains the cloud pkg.

-if build doris use `sh build.sh --fe --be --cloud`, then its output satisfy with all above, then run command in doris root
+if build doris use `sh build.sh --fe --be --cloud`, then its output satisfy with all above, then run command in doris root directory will generate such a image.

 ```
 docker build -f docker/runtime/doris-compose/Dockerfile -t <image> .
 ```

-will generate a image.

-2. Install the dependent python library in 'docker/runtime/doris-compose/requirements.txt'
+##### 3. Install the dependent python library in 'docker/runtime/doris-compose/requirements.txt'

 ```
 python -m pip install --user -r docker/runtime/doris-compose/requirements.txt